 Under Dr. Lubin’s leadership CURE released the 2020 Racial Justice Presidential Scorecard, a first-of-its-kind analysis rating major candidates on their policy positions through a racial equity lens.
-She is the lead author of Talent Justice: Investing in Equity in the Nonprofit Workforce, a national study examining the challenges and opportunities for maximizing access, advancement, and ascension in nonprofit careers for people of color, women, young people, and other constituencies.
-As a consultant, strategist and racial equity facilitator, Dr. Lubin has led major organizational change processes and high stakes campaigns and initiatives on behalf of government agencies and nonprofit organizations including the New Orleans Health Department, American Medical Group Foundation, Black Women’s Health Imperative, Global Policy Solutions, Enterprise Community Partners, Tenderloin Neighborhood Development Corporation and CommonBond Communities.
+As a strategist, racial equity facilitator and consultant, Dr. Lubin has led major organizational change processes and high stakes campaigns and initiatives on behalf of government agencies and nonprofit organizations including the New Orleans Health Department, American Medical Group Foundation, Black Women’s Health Imperative, Global Policy Solutions, Enterprise Community Partners, Tenderloin Neighborhood Development Corporation and CommonBond Communities.

 Dr. Lubin is a former Congressional Black Caucus Foundation Public Health Fellow and co-founder of Sociologists for Justice, an independent collective of over 2000 scholars organized in response to the disproportionate killing of black people by police.
 She previously served as a professorial lecturer in the Department of Sociology at American University and communications director for the Black Women’s Health Imperative and WomenHeart: the National Coalition for Women with Heart Disease.